ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-cloudant.md

 - Implement logic to load the configuration from the secret binding or local file

-- Add CloudantMapping and CloudantConfigFactory files to the config diectory:
+- Add CloudantMapping and CloudantConfigFactory files to the config directory:

   ```java title="src/main/java/com/ibm/inventory_management/config/CloudantMapping.java"
   package com.ibm.inventory_management.config;